mc4506/github-readme-generator/README.md

 ## Installation

-Clone this repo to run onyour machine using Node.js
+Clone this repo to run on your machine using Node.js

 ## Usage

-Follow the onscreen prompts
+Follow the on screen prompts.

 ![README.md Generator](./images/image.png)